JackieNomsa/JackieNomsa/README.md

 - 👋 Hi, I’m @JackieNomsa
-- 👀 I’m interested in Web Develpment
+- 👀 I’m interested in Cyber Security, DevOps and backend Development
-- 🌱 I’m currently learning Java, netwoking
+- 🌱 I’m currently learning Java, netwoking, API testing
-- 💞️ I’m looking to collaborate on CS projects and web dev
+- 💞️ I’m looking to collaborate on anything that will better the world
 - 📫 You can reach me using my profile https://jackienomsa.github.io/my-react-portfolio/

 <!---